 However, the character that fascinated me the most in ‘The Wild Duck’ was Doctor Relling played by Anders Henrikson, the inimitable great actor of those days.
 I will never forget his stand, his voice, his look in a side story to this lugubrious play.
 This elderly doctor is trying to save a young man, Molvik, from a lifelong depression and feeling of worthlessness, by trying to convince him that he is a demon.
 On the stage that was divided into two parts, we see Relling and Molvik in a room on the left, Relling repeating to his protégé “Molvik är demonisk”.
 It takes a superb actor like Anders Henrikson to give this simple line its full weight, but Henrikson does it with a dramatic bravura that is impossible to forget.
-I can recall it at any time and it always gives me goose bumps to ‘hear’ his way of delivering this line that’s stored in my memory.
+I can recall it at any time and it always gives me goose bumps to ‘hear’ his way of delivering this line that’s stored in my mind.
 His wonderful voice and the eerie stress he put on the lengthened second syllable of ‘demooonisk’ made that line rivet itself into my memory.

-Quite a few years later the play was put back on the stage and Arne and Mother invited me and my husband, Gustav, to see it.
+Quite a few years later the play was put back on the stage and Arne and Mother invited me and my husband, Roland, to see it.
 The cast was the same, except for the daughter who was now played by Christina Lundquist, also excellent.
-I can never forget how Gustav got so moved and upset by the tragic story that he actually completely lost his temper.
+I can never forget how Roland got so moved and upset by the tragic story that he actually completely lost his temper.
 He said to me (we were not sitting next to Arne and Mother, fortunately) that it was unforgivable to write and stage plays with such ghastly themes.

 In fact, it was not clear at one time that the last few plays even existed, since O’Neill himself had firmly told the press that there were no plays left behind, contrary to existing rumors.
 Of course they were found, but in the unwieldy version Gierow received them after O’Neill’s death in 1953.